nickmakaha/DH150/README.md

 [Visualization: Network graph of social support and community engagement metrics, showing strong interconnections and central nodes]

+##### Supporting discussion on how social structures/support networks function in this country.

 #### Economy
 * Economic and Institutional Factors
 * GDP and economic stability
 * Government policies and corruption levels

 [Visualization: Network graph of economic indicators, with GDP as a central node and connections to other economic factors]

+##### Supporting discussion on how the economy is structured/functions in this country.

 #### Health/Education
 * Health and Education